gasyakoc/DSA210/README.md

 Future Work:
 Generalize the analyses with a larger and more diverse data set.
 Develop predictive models with machine learning algorithms.

-### Project Repository

-You can access the project codes and visualizations via the GitHub project: []